-Thunderstorms are storms ranging several kilometers in diameter, created by the rapid lifting of moist and warm air, as a result of which a dense vertical tower of cloud is created.
-Thunderstorms are associated with strong winds, hail, lightening, tornadoes, thunder and heavy rain.
+Thunderstorms are storms ranging several kilometres in diameter, created by the rapid lifting of moist and warm air, as a result of which a dense vertical tower of the cloud is created.
+Thunderstorms are associated with strong winds, hail, lightning, tornadoes, thunder and heavy rain.

 What causes thunderstorms?

-Cyclone is defined as mass of air that rotates around the center of low pressure on a large scale.
-Cyclone is characterized by inward spiraling winds, rotating clockwise (southern hemisphere) or anticlockwise (northern hemisphere).
+Cyclone is defined as the mass of air that rotates around the centre of low pressure on a large scale.
+Cyclone is characterized by inward spiralling winds, rotating clockwise (southern hemisphere) or anticlockwise (northern hemisphere).

-Cyclones are centered on areas of low atmospheric pressure, usually over warm ocean waters near the equator.
-The warm moist air over the ocean rises from the surface in the upward direction, resulting in the formation of low pressure zone over the surface.
-Air from the surrounding region, with higher pressure pushes into the low pressure area.
+Cyclones are centred on areas of low atmospheric pressure, usually over warm ocean waters near the equator.
+The warm moist air over the ocean rises from the surface in the upward direction, resulting in the formation of the low-pressure zone over the surface.
+Air from the surrounding region, with higher pressure, pushes into the low-pressure area.
 The cool air becomes warm and moist and rises again, thus the cycle continues.
 As the warm air rises, the moisture in the air cools thus leading to the formation of cloud.
 The whole system grows gradually and becomes fast with time.
-As a result of this an eye is created in the center, as shown in the figure, which is the low-pressure center into which the high-pressure air flows from above, thus creating a cyclone.
+As a result of this, an eye is created in the centre, as shown in the figure, which is the low-pressure centre into which the high-pressure air flows from above, thus creating a cyclone.

 For more details on the cyclone and its causes and effects download Byju’s-The Learning App.